Free Shipping Within the US

 Due to variations in the test results, sometimes the number is even higher.

-Other Factors to Consider About CBD Oil and Drug Testing
+CBD and Army Drug Testing Information

 Hemp-derived CBD oil products contain more cannabidiols than marijuana-derived CBD.
 When it comes to choosing the right kind of CBD, speak to the company first.
 At New Phase Blends, all CBD products are made with CBD derived from hemp plants.